1

 Register with your local Workforce Center through ConnectingColorado

 After submitting your claim, you are required to register with ConnectingColorado within seven days of your claim filing date.
 If you do not register with ConnectingColorado, your claim could be delayed or moved to an inactive status.
-To register, go to ConnectingColorado and click “Register” on the main page.
+To register, go to ConnectingColorado and click “Register As a Job Seeker” on the main page.
 Follow the instructions to complete registration, indicating that your registration (or updated registration) is the result of a UI claim.
 If you want to register for work in person at your local workforce center, please visit our Find Your Workforce Center page.

 Complete your weekly Work Search Activities Every Week